CraigMoore3/ElecObjBlog/lab6.md

 * How would you create an if statement to make comments based on the weather conditions?

 * More information on technical applications for ultrasonic sensors, seems very interesting

+## Post-Class Review

+* float a new "FTemp" variable which is temperature * 1.8 + 32, place that in "print"